HEAD OF DANCE

 In 2010 Bradley travelled to New York City to reconstruct Underland on Stephen Petronio’s Company, a work originally created by Bradley in 2003.

-During his time at Dancenorth Bradley worked as Rehearsal Director of all of main stage works including ‘the cry’, Black Crows, MASS, Fugue, Abandon, A fall from Grace, [sic] and Allegories, a collaboration with Queensland Ballet and Expressions for The Brisbane Festival 2012.
+Bradley joined Dancenorth as Rehearsal Director in 2010 after having spent 18 years as a dancer at Sydney Dance Company.
+During his time at Dancenorth he worked as Rehearsal Director of all of main stage works including Allegories, a collaboration with Queensland Ballet and Expressions for The Brisbane Festival 2012.

 - Best Male Dancer Green Room Awards 2003